CourtneyNewmarch/Group-11-BFB321-Semester-Project/README.md

 - Safari 14+
 - Edge 90+

-Note: This is a static HTML application.
-For production use, you would need to add backend functionality for database connectivity and form processing.
+Note: This is a production-ready full-stack application with complete backend functionality.
+For deployment in healthcare environments, consider using a production WSGI server like Gunicorn and migrating to PostgreSQL for enhanced scalability.